TYBYVERSUS/ChatTor/README.md

 ### 1) Compile the web socket server

 This source can be compiled using make, which most of you should already be familiar with.
-There is no configure script (yet), so installing is as easy as:

-  make socket

-There is currently no "make install", but that will hopefully change in the future.
+There is no configure script (yet), so installing is as easy as `make socket`.
+There is currently no `make install`, but that will hopefully change in the future.